 020–7703 3973; www.sarahpricelandscapes.com

-Writer and designer Lady Tania Compton is known for her flair in creating flower-filled meadows and abundantly exuberant gardens.
-A former garden editor of House & Garden magazine, Lady Tania has a strong eye for the beauty of Nature, as shown by the garden at her Wiltshire home, Spilsbury Farm.
+Writer and designer Tania Compton is known for her flair in creating flower-filled meadows and abundantly exuberant gardens.
+A former gardens editor of House & Garden, Lady Tania has a strong eye for the beauty of Nature, as illustrated by the garden at her Wiltshire home, Spilsbury Farm.

-Known for long-term landscapes for private and public projects at home and abroad, Todd Longstaffe-Gowan is garden adviser to Historic Royal Palaces, lecturer and author.
-His practice is now re-casting the gardens around the Orangery at Kensington Palace, W1, and is equally at home turning its hand to contemporary gardens, such as the rooftop garden complete with ponds and boulders at the RIBA award-winning 4, Pancras Square, London N1.
+Known for creating long-term landscapes for private and public projects at home and abroad, Todd Longstaffe-Gowan is garden adviser to Historic Royal Palaces, a lecturer and an author.
+His practice is re-casting the gardens around the Orangery at Kensington Palace, W1, and is equally at home turning its hand to contemporary gardens, such as the rooftop garden complete with ponds at the RIBA award-winning 4, Pancras Square, N1.

 020–7253 2100; www.tlg-landscape.co.uk

 Planting schemes inspired by natural and semi-natural landscapes, combining modern design with prairie-style plants and grasses, have earnt Tom Stuart-Smith an international following.
-He is a multiple medal winner at RHS Chelsea and the co-master planner for the RHS Garden Bridgewater.
-His portfolio also includes The Hepworth Wakefield Garden, West Yorkshire, an extensive garden at Chatsworth, Derbyshire, and another for a castle on Loch Ness in Scotland.
+He is a multiple medal winner at RHS Chelsea and the co-master planner for the RHS Garden Bridgewater, Greater Manchester.
+His portfolio includes the Hepworth Wakefield Garden, West Yorkshire, a garden at Chatsworth, Derbyshire, and another for a castle on Loch Ness in Scotland.

 020–7253 2100; www.tomstuartsmith.co.uk

-With traditional gardens for large country estates her speciality, Lady Tollemache is an expert at transforming neglected landscapes.
-Meandering paths through clumps of lavender and roses, formal features such as obelisks and statues and dreamy ponds surrounded by lush planting are the hallmarks of her style, redolent of the garden she designed at her ancestral home, Helmingham Hall, in Suffolk.
+With traditional gardens for large country estates her speciality, Xa Tollemache is an expert at transforming neglected landscapes.
+Meandering paths through clumps of lavender and roses, formal features such as obelisks and statues and dreamy ponds surrounded by lush planting are the hallmarks of Lady Tollemache’s style, redolent of the garden she designed at her ancestral home, Helmingham Hall, in Suffolk.

 01473 890799; www.xa-tollemache.co.uk